A Comprehensive Guide to Retiring in Spartanburg, SC

 Low Property Taxes

-The average effective property tax rate in South Carolina is just 0.57%.
-On top of this, seniors over 65 who’ve lived in the state for over a year are exempt from property taxes on the first $50,000 of their home’s value.
-This is referred to as the “homestead exemption.”
+South Carolina has one of the lowest effective property tax rates in the country, at just 0.57%.
+In addition to paying this low rate, South Carolina seniors who’ve lived in the state over a year can benefit from a “homestead exemption,” which exempts them from property taxes on the first $50,000 of their home’s value.

 Great weather is one of the many reasons people enjoy retiring in Spartanburg.
 On average, temperatures range from 33 to 51°F in January (the coldest month) and from 69 to 89°F in July (the warmest month).
 Snowfall is rare in this region, with an average of just 2 inches of snow per year, compared to a US average of 28 inches per year.
 However, what Spartanburg lacks in snowfall, it makes up for in a higher-than-average rainfall.
 On average, the city receives 49 inches of rain per year, which is more than the 2019 US average of 34.7 inches per year.
 Spartanburg receives an average of around 109 days of precipitation per year.

 Health and Wellness

 When relocating to a new area, familiarizing yourself with local healthcare options is an important task.
 One of the most appealing features of Spartanburg is the top-rated healthcare services available to all residents.